cwlowder/netTest/README.md

 * outfile
     * The file that will be printed to and overwritten
     * Can be set to a string
+* commandidbytes
+    * The number of bytes that make up the id for the sent command
+    * Can be set to an int
+* receiveidbytes
+    * The number of bytes that make up the id for receives
+    * Can be set to an int

 The rest of the properties should not be edited:
 * sizeofuint8